Ruelle-Taylor resonances of Anosov actions: Taylor spectrum and Fredholm complex

 Most references introduce the Taylor spectrum for tuples of bounded operators.
 In our case, we need to deal with unbounded operators.
 Additionally, working with a tuple implies choosing a basis, which should not be necessary.
 Let us thus explain how the notion of Taylor spectrum can easily be extended to an important class of abelian actions by unbounded operators.

 We start with $E\to \mc M$ a smooth complex vector bundle over a smooth manifold $\mc M$ (not necessarily compact), $\a\cong \R^\kappa$ an abelian Lie algebra and $\X:\a\to \OpDiff^1(\mc M;E)$ a Lie algebra morphism.
-For the moment we do not have to assume that $\mc M$ possesses an Anosov action nor that $\X$ is an admissible lift.
-By linearity $\X$ extends to a Lie algebra morphism $\X:\a_\C\to \OpDiff^1(\mc M;E)$ and for the definition of the spectra we will need to work with this complexified version.
-Using the Lie algebra morphism $\X$ we define
+For the moment we do not have to assume that $\mc M$ possesses an Anosov action.
+Note that $\X$ extends by linearity to $\X:\a_\C\to \OpDiff^1(\mc M;E)$ and for the definition of the spectra we will need to work with this complexified version.
+Using the map $\X$ we define